Unfair means, cheating and plagiarism

 • Be aware of social media posts offering support with essay or code writing.
 These organisations frequently use social media to target students.

 • Always consider if what a company or individual is offering you is in line with the University's unfair means policy.
-Speak to staff in your department (for example, your personal tutor) for advice if you are unsure.
+Speak to staff in your department (for example, your academic tutor) for advice if you are unsure.

 Any email received in relation to these services should be reported to phishing@sheffield.ac.uk